 - 7.10.
 The Principal seeks to ensure contracts with ASPs are outcomes focused, and encourage rather than inhibit efficiency or innovation from internal or external providers.
 The Principal needs to demonstrate to New South Wales Parliament that all public sector financial audits: - a) provide value for money to Parliament and the audited entity - b) are sensitive to risks and needs relevant to the sector - c) comply with professional standards and legal requirements. - 7.11.
 To assist with the tender preparation, a copy of the Auditee's Annual Report and the audited financial statements can be found on their website. - 7.12.
-The following information will be available to tenderers from 16 October 2018: - a) any known changes to accounting systems/processing arrangements during the term of the Head Agreement - b) the anticipated 2018-19 financial reporting timetable. - 7.13.
+The following information will be available to tenderers from 5 October 2018: - a) the 2018-19 budget - b) any known changes to accounting systems/processing arrangements during the term of the Head Agreement - c) the anticipated 2018-19 financial reporting timetable. - 7.13.
 To access the information listed above, tendering firms will be required to sign a confidentiality and non-disclosure agreement. - 7.14.
-Where deemed necessary, the Audit Office will arrange an information session where tenderers can obtain more specific information about SAS Trustee Corporation and the Audit Office. - 7.15.
+The Audit Office will arrange an information session where tenderers can obtain more specific information about Hunter Water Corporation. - 7.15.
 The tenders will be evaluated by a Tender Evaluation Committee (TEC) comprising representatives from the Audit Office.
-Auditees will provide input to the TEC during the evaluation process, but will not be a voting member.
+The auditee will provide input to the TEC during the evaluation process, but will not be a voting member.
 Tenders will be assessed against the evaluation criteria listed in Schedule 2.
 Information supplied by the tenderer in the Tender Response will contribute to the assessment against each criterion.